psychemedia/storytelling-notes/undutiful-daughter.md

 But the girl would give no heed to what her mother said.
 She believed the earthworm, but not her own mother.

 Now drew near this damsel's birthday, when she would be eighteen.
-And one night she had a dream, and in that dream she saw the Old Woman of Nor- wood, who said to her, "I have appeared to tell you something.
+And one night she had a dream, and in that dream she saw the Old Woman of Norwood, who said to her, "I have appeared to tell you something.
 There is a feather on the tail of the gnat that flies above my oak tree, and the feather told the gnat, and the gnat told the raven, and the raven told the cat, and the cat told the dog, and the dog told the earthworm, and the earthworm

 scribbled the message on a bit of an old crock, that you were to marry on your eighteenth birthday the promised king.
 You must say nothing to your father or mother.
 He is now in the harbour with his ship, and the sign of the ship is The Golden Apple.
 Ask your father to let you go down to see over the barque.
 The Golden Apple, and the captain is he who will be your husband.
-I have sent a hedge- priest to the town, and he will marry you on board ship.
+I have sent a hedge-priest to the town, and he will marry you on board ship.
 But mind this — if you say a word to your father or mother about this, all will fall through that has been promised you.
 I have appeared in dream to the sea-captain, and he will expect you.
 The priest you will see standing by the capstan.
 He has been unfrocked by the bishop, but what of that?
 A priest is always a priest."

 The girl's father came to her and said, "Tomorrow is your birthday: ask what you wish, and I will do it for you."